 In conjunction with this document, you should read the Glossary of Terms used within this statement, and also elsewhere on our site.

-Assembly is a secure, cloud-based platform that connects to your school’s Management Information System (MIS) and extracts key elements of your school’s data and stores it in a way that allows you to connect other applications to your data.
+Assembly is a secure, cloud-based platform that connects to your school’s Management Information System (MIS) and extracts key elements of your school’s data and connects them to other applications.
 These applications allow you to extend, analyse and aggregate data you collect and store in school.

-Privacy and security are at the heart of everything we do at Assembly.
+Privacy and security are at the heart of everything we do at Assembly, and our approach incorporates data protection by design and default.
 This statement explains the key measures we’ve put in place to ensure that a school’s data is kept secure and processed appropriately at all times.
 It also covers our commitments to you, and what we expect from schools in terms of privacy and data protection.

 For further detail, please refer to our full Platform Terms of Service, which provide a full explanation of how we process and protect data as well as what we require from schools to agree to before deciding to use our service.

 2. Our Principles

 Process the data received from schools for the purposes of education and school improvement only, and only for those purposes necessary to provide the service explicitly offered to schools

 Adhere strictly to the terms of the Data Protection Act 1998 and any future amendments or applicable legislation, including legislation arising from the General Data Protection Regulation (GDPR)

 Only store and process the minimum data required to provide our services